yast/yast-installation/doc/control-file.md

     -   name: The name of the module.
 All installation clients and modules have a unified prefix (inst\_) which can be ommited here.
+Name is ofted used as ID, so it better be inique within the whole control file.
+That is why we have execute parameter, see below.
 For example, if the YaST file for the module is called *inst\_test*, then the name in the control file is *test*

     -   label: The label of the module in the step dialog.
 This is an optional element.
 If it is not set, the label of the previous